Last Updated on October 8, 2022 by Rebecca Lake

 The CIT Bank Savings Connect account has plenty of attractive features that could make it a great option for saving.
 Here are some of the main benefits to keep in mind when comparing savings accounts.

 - Low minimums to start saving.
-You only need $100 to open a CIT Bank Savings Connect account and an eChecking account.
-If you have an extra $200 to spare, you could be on your way to growing your money in minutes when you open a CIT Savings Connect account online.
+You only need $100 to open a CIT Bank Savings Connect account.
+If you have an extra $100 to spare, you could be on your way to growing your money in minutes when you open a CIT Savings Connect account online.

 - No fees.
 Traditional banks can tack on fee after fee, which can eat away at your interest earnings.
 CIT Bank keeps a tight lid on fees so you hold on to more of your interest.